gokigen japanese - Learn Japanese online with native tutors

 Useful Phrase: Requesting to Check In

 When you arrive at the reception desk, a polite way to ask for check-in is “Check-in onegaishimasu.”
 This phrase communicates your intention clearly and respectfully.
 The word “onegaishimasu” is a common expression used when making a request and fits well in hotel settings.
-You can also use this structure to request other services, such as “Taxi onegaishimasu” or “Key onegaishimasu.”
+You can also use this structure to request other services by replacing the noun.
+For example, say “タクシーおねがいします (takushi onegaishimasu)” to request a taxi or "かぎ おねがいします (kagi onegai shimasu)" to ask for your key.

 Common Hotel Requests